Tom Harold Zeus

 • Identification – Borrowers must be at least 18 years old and provide a valid government-issued ID, such as a driver’s license or passport.

-• Contact information – Lenders ask for the borrower’s phone number and email address to contact them regarding the loan application.
+• Contact information – Lenders ask for the borrower’s phone number and email address to contact them regarding the loan request.

-• Residency – Borrowers must be residents of the state where they apply for the payday loan.
+• Residency – Borrowers must be residents of the state where they submit their loan request.

 • Credit score – Payday lenders don’t require high credit score minimums, but they perform a credit check or use alternative credit data to evaluate the borrower’s creditworthiness.
-A direct payday lender is often chosen due to their flexible credit score requirements.
+Many lenders offer flexible credit requirements.

 • Valid bank relationship – Borrowers must have a valid bank where loan funds can be deposited and from which repayments can be collected.